webeweb/adminbsb-material-design-bundle/README.md

 Integrate AdminBSB Material Design theme with Symfony 2.

+Based on the work of [AdminBSB - Free admin panel that is based on Bootstrap 3.x with Material Design](https://github.com/gurayyarar/AdminBSBMaterialDesign/)

 > IMPORTANT NOTICE: This package is still under development.
 Any changes will be
 > done without prior notice to consumers of this package.
 Of course this code
 > will become stable at a certain point, but for now, use at your own risk.